andrew/ultimate-awesome/README.md

 - [awesome-common-lisp-learning](https://github.com/GustavBertram/awesome-common-lisp-learning) - A curated list of awesome Common Lisp learning resources.
 - [awesome-fullstack](https://github.com/kevindeasis/awesome-fullstack) - ¯\_(ツ)_/¯ Learn to code: curated list to learn full stack.
 Includes learning materials and other resources~.
 - [awesome-ceo](https://github.com/kuchin/awesome-ceo) - A curated and opinionated list of resources for startup founders and leaders of high-growth companies.
+- [lobe-chat-plugins](https://github.com/lobehub/lobe-chat-plugins) - 🧩 / 🏪  Plugin Index - This is the plugin index for LobeChat.
+It accesses index.json from this repository to display a list of available plugins for LobeChat to the user.
+- [awesome-kubernetes-operator-resources](https://github.com/calvin-puram/awesome-kubernetes-operator-resources) - A curated list of awesome resources: articles, books and videos about Kubernetes Operators.
 - [awesome-grammY](https://github.com/grammyjs/awesome-grammY) - A collection of community projects leveraging the grammY ecosystem.
 - [awesome-tasker](https://github.com/guifelix/awesome-tasker) - Carefully curated list of awesome Tasker projects, tutorials and tricks.
 - [awesome-deep-reinforcement-learning](https://github.com/jgvictores/awesome-deep-reinforcement-learning) - Curated list for Deep Reinforcement Learning (DRL): software frameworks, models, datasets, gyms, baselines.